-So: stand at that point on the road, and count the cars that pass by in that interval.
+So: stand near that road, and count the cars that pass by in 10 minutes.

 We collect data by doing a Survey.

 Census or Sample

 A Census is when we collect data for every member of the group (the whole "population").

 A Sample is when we collect data just for selected members of the group.

-Example: there are 120 people in your local football club.
+Example: 120 people in your local football club